High Blood Pressure

 Beta blockers help your heart beat slower and with less force.
 Your heart pumps less blood through your blood vessels, and your blood pressure goes down.

 ACE inhibitors keep your body from making a hormone called angiotensin II.
-This hormone normally causes blood vessels to narrow.
-ACE inhibitors prevent this, so your blood pressure goes down.
+This hormone n causes blood vessels to narrow.
+ACE inhibitors prevent this, so your blood pressure goes down normally.

 Angiotensin II Receptor Blockers